Variations in Global Interest Rates

-Historically speaking, when it comes to interest rates, we are at historically low levels among developed economies.
-The rates are so low but recently the ECB surprised the market by initiating negative rates in a desperate attempt to force spending and thus spoking inflation.
-The hope is that negative interest rates will reduce the incentive to save instead stimulate consumer spending.
+The developing economies are currently at historically low interest rate levels, but in 2014 the (European Central Bank) ECB surprised the market by initiating negative rates in a desperate attempt to force spending and spur inflation.
+The hope is that negative interest rates will reduce the incentive to save, and instead stimulate consumer spending.

-In this environment, it makes sense for investors who are chasing yield, to park their money in the countries which are moving away from this easing cycle and are already starting to raise the main interest rates.
-One such country doing this is South Africa; with the South African Reserve Bank (SARB) setting the policy.
-The reason why the South African Rand (ZAR), an exotic currency, is the perfect candidate for the carry trade strategy is that in the current global macroeconomic landscape, this currency is a good place for investors who are chasing yield and can earn a nice return.
+In this environment, it makes sense for investors who are chasing yield, to park their money in the countries which are moving away from this easing cycle and are instead starting to raise the interest rates.
+One such state doing this is South Africa; with the South African Reserve Bank (SARB).
+The South African Rand (ZAR), an exotic currency, is the perfect candidate for the carry trade strategy because, in the current global macroeconomic landscape, the ZAR is the right place for investors who are chasing yield and can earn a nice return.

 The underlying SARB’s tone has been hawkish after the July 2015 rate hike by 25 basis points to 6%.
 Comparing that globally, during this year alone, more than 25 Central Banks have cut the interest rates at least one time.
 This highlights how attractive the South African Rand can be to foreign investors looking to profit from the carry trade.

-The market expectation is for another hike of 25 basis point September has also grown considerably after recent moves from SARB.
-Apart from South Africa and Brazil, no other Emerging Market Central Bank (see Figure 2) has the intention to hike rates; one the contrary they all have been lowering the interest rates in order to stimulate growth in their economies.
-South Africa interest rates are forecasted to hit 11% by September 2016.
+The market expectation is for another 25 basis point hike in September has also grown considerably after recent moves from SARB.
+Apart from South Africa and Brazil, no other emerging market central bank (see Figure 2) has the intention to raise rates.
+On the contrary, they all have been lowering their interest rates to stimulate growth in their economies.
+South Africa’s interest rates are now forecasted to hit 11% by September 2016.
 Update: The highest the SARB interest rate reached in 2016 was 7% on March 17, and the following interest rate changed started to decrease the rate.
 There was no interest rate change in September 2016.

-On the other hand, if we look at the global interest rates spectrum, interest rates expectations have been downgraded and even current FED interest rate normalization cycles will be very slow (by historical standards).
-However, one question still remains unanswered: whether or not investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China and spur the demand for the South Africa Rand.
-When one employs a carry trading strategy, the main objective is to capture the yield and not merely to profit from the exchange rates appreciations.
-This doesn’t mean, however, that you shouldn’t factor in the exchange rates movements because your carry trades can be quickly diluted by a strong trend.
+On the other hand, if we look at the worldwide interest rates spectrum, interest rates expectations have been downgraded, and the United States Federal Reserve (FED) has indicated that historical standards will prolong interest rate normalisation cycles.
+However, one question remains unanswered: whether or not the investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China, and spur the demand for the South Africa Rand.